WorldHealthOrganization/anthro/cran-comments.md

 ## Test environments
-* local OS X install, R 3.5.3
+* local OS X install, R 3.6.2
 * OS X (on travis-ci), R release
-* ubuntu 12.04 (on travis-ci), R 3.2, 3.3, 3.4, 3.5, devel, release
+* ubuntu 12.04 (on travis-ci), R oldrel, devel, release
 * win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

-* This is a resubmission:

-* `anthro_prevalence` examples are not wrapped in `\dontrun` anymore.
-Examples takes about 5 seconds on my machine.
+* Potential NOTE: As requested in the last release, `anthro_prevalence` examples are not wrapped in `\dontrun` anymore.
+These examples usually take about 5 seconds depending on the machine.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.